adimajo/renard_joint/README.md

 - Have a working python development environment, including the `pip` package manager;
 - Install `pipenv` with `pip install pipenv`;
 - Install the python dependencies of this package using: `pipenv install`;
-- Fire up the Flask API locally using `python AIP/wsgi.py`.
+- Fire up the Flask API locally using `python API/wsgi.py`.

 #### Production server

-TODO
+##### Locally - gunicorn

+Alongside the project's dependencies, the `gunicorn` server should have been installed.
+To use it:
+`gunicorn API/wsgi:app --bind 0.0.0.0:8000`

+##### Docker container

+A docker container .

 ## Documentation